tkhyn/django-gm2m/tests/README.rst

 The tests
 ---------

-django-gm2m uses nose_ and django_nose_ for testing.
+django-gm2m uses pytest_django_ for testing.
 All the test modules are contained in individual dummy Django apps in the ``tests`` directory.
-The test modules are named ``tests*.py`` so that nose can discover them, and the test classes are subclasses of ``tests._TestCase`` so that when running tests in an app, the app is automatically enabled and the associated models defined in ``models.py`` are created.
+The test modules are named ``tests*.py`` so that pytest can discover them, and the test classes are subclasses of ``tests._TestCase`` so that when running tests in an app, the app is automatically enabled and the associated models defined in ``models.py`` are created.
 After the tests for that app have